shengli666666/WaveletFormerNet/README.md

 ## Citation

 If our work can bring you help, we will be very excited!
-If you have other questions, please contact the Authors (email: zhangshengli_win@163.com)

-We look forward to your valuable suggestions,your comments will make our work better!
+If you have other questions, please contact the Authors (email: zhangshengli_win@163.com).
+We look forward to your valuable suggestions, your comments will make our work better!